-KE's working capital requirements have increased manifolds due to significant increase in receivables in lieu of TDC.
-TDC receivable have increased by nearly 3.5 times over the last 2 years majorly due to dispute over tariff.
-With the notification of tariff and expected release of TDC claims post verification by NEPRA, working capital cycle is expected to improve.
+KE's working capital requirements have increased due to increase in receivables in lieu of TDC.
+TDC receivables increased by nearly 3.5 times over the last 2 years majorly due to delays in tariff finalization.
+With the NEPRA's determination of monthly FCA for the period July 2016 to June 2019 and quality tariff variations for the period July 2016 to March 2019, working capital cycle of the Company is expected to improve.
 Receivable from KWSB have remained stagnant indicating current dues being recovered during the last 2 years.
 Similarly, there has been no addition in payables to Sui Southern Gas Company over the last 3 years.

-Proposed Sukuk
+Sukuk

-KE plans to issue a Sukuk amounting to Rs.
-25b (inclusive of a green shoe option of Rs.
-5b) to finance ongoing capital and operating expenditures of the company arising from higher natural gas cost, swapping cost of natural gas to RLNG, and addition of new IPPs.
+KE is raising a Sukuk amounting to Rs.
+25billion to finance ongoing capital and operating expenditures of the company arising from higher natural gas cost, swapping cost of natural gas to RLNG, and addition of new IPPs.
 Tenor of the instrument is 7 years (inclusive of a grace period of 2 years).
+The pre-IPO amount of Rs.
+23.71billion was raised by 2nd January 2020 while the remaining amount will be raised through an IPO during 2HFY20.